Inside Story

 Regulating Act/ Charter Act (1773):

-- Governance under the British Parliamentary Government–The Act attempted to regulate the company’s internal and external affairs under the supervision of the British Parliament and therefore Court of Directors were instructed to yearly submit revenue and military reports to the British government.
+- Governance under the British Parliamentary Government–The Act attempted to regulate the company’s internal and external affairs under the supervision of the British Parliament and therefore Court of Directors were instructed to submit annual revenue and military reports to the British government.

 Amending Act/ Settlement Act (1781):